gluckzhang/chaos-ns-3/README.md

 third.cc <br />
 thirdchaos.cc    	thirdcontroller.cc  	thirdlogsnonchaos.txt

+To run the program for chaos engineering type ./waf --run scratch/<any controller file listed above>  in the ns-3-dev folder.
+For example ./waf --run scratch/firstcontroller <br />.

 You might also need to remove or add some eventual unwanted output from the terminal in the nonchaos log file , so that the output becomes clearer.